 Finally, the circulatory system is rich in metabolically active endothelial cells, which have been shown to play key roles in many physiological processes, such as the growth of new blood vessels and healthy immune-system function.
 At the same time, unhealthy endothelial cells are often implicated in chronic diseases, either as a cause or a result of collateral damage.

 All told, the far-reaching circulatory system keeps us up and running by supplying fuel, eliminating toxins, regulating blood pressure, maintaining fluid balance, and bolstering immunity.
-Exercise helps improve all of these functions.|
+Exercise helps improve all of these functions.

-Exercises for Circulation
+Exercises to Improve Circulation

 1. Standing Joint Mobility